vigetlabs/blendid/CONTRIBUTING.md

 ## Publishing Releases

 ### Via GitHub
-Once your changes have been reviewed and are pushed to master, head to the [releases tab](https://github.com/vigetlabs/blendid/releases) and [draft a new release](https://github.com/vigetlabs/blendid/releases/new].
-Follow the (SEMVER standard)[https://semver.org/) for incrementing releases.
+Once your changes have been reviewed and are pushed to master, head to the [releases tab](https://github.com/vigetlabs/blendid/releases) and [draft a new release](https://github.com/vigetlabs/blendid/releases/new).
+Follow the [SEMVER standard](https://semver.org/) for incrementing releases.
 Be sure to give a detailed description of what the release offers.
 Finally, publish the release.

 ### Via NPM
 Once you have published a release on GitHub, use your npm Blendid collaborators account and follow the [npm publishing instructions](https://docs.npmjs.com/getting-started/publishing-npm-packages).
 Ensure that the version you are releasing matches the version you created on GitHub.